arduino/docs-content/content/hardware/04.pro/miscellaneous/enclosure-kit/tutorials/assembly-instructions/content.md

 ## Next Step

-Now that you have your Edge Control hooked up to a LCD screen you might want to test the set up out.
+Now that you have your Edge Control hooked up to a LCD screen you might want to test the setup out.
 Feel free to take a look at our tutorials for the Arduino Edge Control.

 - For simple getting started instructions for the Edge Control, look no further than our [Getting Started tutorial](https://docs.arduino.cc/tutorials/edge-control/ec-ard-gs)
 - For a more in-depth look at the Edge Controls features head on over to our [Connecting and Controlling a Motorized Ball Valve tutorial](https://docs.arduino.cc/tutorials/edge-control/ec-ard-3wirevalve)